Marie Wilson (soap opera actress)

-Marie Wilson (born Marie Flevaras; October 12, 1974) is a Canadian actress, known for her roles on the daytime soap operas Port Charles and As the World Turns.
+Marie Wilson (born Marie Flevaras; October 12, 1974) is a Canadian actress, known for her roles on the daytime soap operas General Hospital, Port Charles and As the World Turns.
 In 2016, she starred on the NBC daytime soap opera Days of Our Lives in the role of Summer Townsend.

 Life and career

 Wilson was born in Athens, Greece, but raised in Toronto, Ontario, Canada.
 She married Michael Wilson on December 31, 1996, and they have a daughter, Skye Alexandra (born February 12, 2001).
 She began her career as a model before making her screen debut with the role of Karen Wexler in the ABC daytime soap opera, General Hospital.
 She appeared on the show from 1999 to 2003 and also was a regular cast member on Port Charles from 1999 until her character was killed off in 2003.